stacksgov/.github/CONTRIBUTING.md

 ## Submitting a Pull Request

-Pull requests are welcomed and encouraged, please follow the general procedure below.
+Pull requests are welcomed and encouraged!
+Please follow this general procedure:

-1. Fork and Clone the repository
+1. Fork/clone the repository
-2. Create a new branch related to the PR
-`git checkout -b my-branch-name`
+1. Create a new branch related to the PR: `git checkout -b my-branch-name`
-3. Make changes and push to your fork
+1. Make changes and push to your fork
-4. Submit a pull request for review
+1. Submit a pull request for review

 ## Resources